Avoid Iced or Carbonated Drinks: Pharm Table Mantras

 The Pharm Table kitchen follows 10 mantras based on Ayurveda, cuisines from the Blue Zones, and heritage foods of the Southwest.

-Our fifth mantra: Avoid iced or carbonated drinks.
+Our sixth mantra: Avoid iced or carbonated drinks.
 Cold or carbonated drinks slow digestion in the body.
 Strive to maintain a 98-degree environment in your gut.
 Instead drink room temperature water or hot tea.

 This mantra is sometimes difficult to follow in the brutal heat of Pitta season.
 Room temperature drinks are easier for your body to adjust to after being active in hot temperatures, as cold drinks can shock your digestive system.
 As unusual as it may seem, hot drinks can actually help cool your body by helping you produce sweat.